ethangutk/Meal-Tracker-Mobile-Application/readme.md

 <br><br>
 ### 🍟 Multipage Application
 A multipage application UI defines your application’s navigation between multiple pages.
 My application is tabbed.
-You can navigate between pages using the buttons located at the top or bottom of your screen.
+You can navigate between pages using the buttons at the top or bottom of your screen.
 The example below demonstrates only two tabs, Diary and Track.

 <br>